guacsec/guac-docs/patch-cli.md

 # Query for a patch plan via CLI Demo

-In this demo, we will utilize a Go CLI that will allow us to input a vulnerable purl (package URL) and see what else is affected by this package being vulnerable-- meaning we are querying for the package's dependents.
+In this demo, we will utilize a GUAC CLI that will allow us to input a vulnerable purl (package URL) and see what else is affected by this package being vulnerable-- meaning we are querying for the package's dependents.
 This tutorial assumes you know which package has some sort of vulnerability or malware affecting it, or which package is your concern.

 We will get back a patch plan which includes a visual representation of the blast radius, meaning a link to view the subgraph of dependent packages in the